a how-to guide....kinda

 I've been asked by many a friend, or friend of a friend, or random person that someone kinda knows about teaching in Korea.
 I'm always happy to give answers to any questions, but for someone who has never been here or taught abroad, there are usually just too many.
 So usually I write e-mails full of as much information as I can think of....but I usually end up forgetting lots of stuff.
 I've written a lot of these e-mails, so now it's time to put it down in blog form.
 What follows is as much as I can offer about teaching in Korea.

-The similarities between both are:
+The similarities between all three are:

-- your airfare and apartment are paid for by the school
+- your airfare and apartment are paid for by the school+

 - your school sponsors your E-2 visa